Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Introduction

-To this end, we investigate the problem of efficient SFC partitioning and propose \textbf{SDAC}, a novel method that integrates Transformer layers within a differentiable actor-critic RL framework.
-We evaluate the effectiveness of SDAC through a simulation-based environment and compare it with multiple state-of-the-art methods to showcase its ability to maintain a higher long-term acceptance rate.
-The contribution of this work is threefold: \begin{itemize} \item We introduce a novel DRL framework, which leverages Transformer encoders within an actor-critic architecture to enable sequence-aware partitioning of SFCs.
-By leveraging the self-attention mechanism, our approach models inter-dependencies among VNFs, facilitating coordinated and parallel decision-making.
+To this end, we investigate the problem of efficient SFC partitioning and propose \textbf{S}equence-aware \textbf{D}ifferentiable \textbf{A}ctor-\textbf{C}ritic RL (SDAC), a novel approach that integrates Transformer layers into a differentiable actor-critic RL framework.
+We evaluate the effectiveness of SDAC through an extensive and diverse simulation-based environment and compare it against multiple State-of-The-Art (SoTA) methods to showcase its ability to maintain a higher long-term service acceptance rate.
+Thus, the contribution of this work is threefold: \begin{itemize} \item We introduce a novel Deep-RL (DRL) framework for partitioning ordered SFC graphs, which leverages Transformer encoders within an actor-critic architecture.
+The self-attention mechanism explicitly models inter-dependencies between VNFs, facilitating coordinated and parallel decision-making.
 Additionally, we introduce the $\epsilon$-LoPe exploration strategy and Asymptotic Return Normalization to enhance training stability and convergence.
-These innovations address the limitations of existing sequential and parallel VNF partitioning methods, significantly improving the efficiency and effectiveness of SFC partitioning in multi-domain network orchestration. \item We introduce an innovative critic network, inspired by sentence encoders in Large Language Models (LLMs), that evaluates the entire sequence of VNF decisions holistically.
-This Transformer-empowered critic captures contextual relationships among VNFs, providing a context-sensitive evaluation of the collective partitioning strategy.
-By combining this with a relaxed representation for discrete actions, the policy can be updated in a fully differentiable manner, avoiding the stochastic sampling processes and credit assignment problem.
-Its adaptability to varying numbers of agents makes it a scalable solution for Multi-Agent Reinforcement Learning (MARL) problems beyond SFC partitioning problem. \item We provide a comprehensive evaluation of SDAC through extensive simulations, demonstrating its superior performance compared to state-of-the-art methods, including DRL-based and (meta-)heuristic-based approaches.
-SDAC achieves higher long-term acceptance rates, improved resource utilization, and greater scalability while maintaining efficient inference times.
-These results validate the effectiveness of the proposed method in managing network resources under varying conditions. \end{itemize} The remainder of this paper is organized as follows: Section~\ref{sec:related} offers a discussion of the literature and related works.
+These innovations address the limitations of existing sequential and parallel VNF partitioning methods, significantly improving the efficiency and effectiveness of SFCP for multi-domain network service orchestration. \item We introduce an innovative critic network, inspired by sentence encoders used in Large Language Models (LLMs), that holistically evaluates the ordered sequence of VNF mapping decisions, providing a context-aware evaluation of the SFC partitioning strategy.
+By employing a continuous relaxation for discrete actions, the proposed framework enables E2E differentiable policy updates, reducing reliance on stochastic sampling processes and mitigating the credit assignment problem.
+Its adaptability to a variable number of agents makes it a scalable solution for Multi-Agent Reinforcement Learning (MARL) problems, beyond the SFCP problem. \item We provide a comprehensive evaluation of SDAC through extensive simulations, demonstrating its superior performance compared to SoTA methods, including DRL- and (meta-)heuristic- based approaches.
+SDAC achieves higher long-term acceptance rates, improved resource utilization, and greater scalability while maintaining low inference times.
+These results validate the effectiveness of the proposed method for network management under varying conditions. \end{itemize} The remainder of this paper is organized as follows.
+Section~\ref{sec:related} offers a discussion of related work.
 Section~\ref{sec:problem formulation} gives a comprehensive introduction to the problem formulation and system model.
 Section~\ref{sec:proposed_method} details the proposed method.
 Section~\ref{sec:perf_eval} describes the experimental setup.
-Section~\ref{sec:results} presents an extensive study of performance evaluation.
-Finally, the conclusion and future directions are given in Section~\ref{sec:conclusion}.
+Section~\ref{sec:results} presents an extensive performance evaluation study.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future research directions.
+The source code is available via the \href{https://zenodo.org/communities/desire6g}{DESIRE6G community in Zenodo.}